Tobyawo/bankingApp/README.md

 - Select the Prometheus data source that you added in the previous step.
 - Review the imported dashboard and make any necessary modifications or adjustments.
 - You can now view and interact with the imported dashboard, which will display the metrics and visualizations based on the Prometheus data source.

+### CI/CD Pipeline
+### Jenkins

+- Code Checkout: Clones the repository from GitHub.

+- Build: Uses Maven to build the microservices.

+- Docker Image Build and Push: Builds Docker images for the microservices and pushes them to a Docker registry.

+- Deployment: Deploys the microservices to a Kubernetes cluster using Helm.

+### GitHub Actions

+The project also includes a GitHub Actions workflow for CI/CD.
+The workflow triggers on:

+- Pull requests to run tests and static code analysis.

+Key steps in the GitHub Actions workflow:

+- Checkout code.

+- Build and test microservices.

+- Perform static code analysis with SonarQube.

+## Kubernetes Management 🚀

+### Helm

+The project uses Helm for Kubernetes management, providing a streamlined approach to deploying and managing the application in a Kubernetes cluster.
+Helm charts simplify the deployment process and enable easy configuration of resources.

+- Chart Structure: The Helm chart includes templates for deployments, services, and ingress configurations.

+- Environment-specific Values: Configurations for development, staging, and production environments are managed using separate values files.

+- Rollbacks: Helm allows for easy rollbacks in case of deployment issues.

+## Code Quality and Analysis 🔧

+### SonarQube

+- SonarQube is integrated into the CI/CD pipeline to ensure high code quality and adherence to best practices.
+It performs:

+- Static Code Analysis: Identifies code smells, bugs, and security vulnerabilities.

+- Code Coverage: Provides metrics for unit test coverage.

+- Quality Gates: Enforces predefined quality thresholds to prevent merging low-quality code.

+- SonarQube reports are accessible through the Jenkins and GitHub Actions pipelines, enabling developers to address issues proactively.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./docs/readme-assets/grafana-dashboard-dark.png">